tjburns08/claude-cytof-gating/README.md

 **The strongest signal**: the LLM's ability to autonomously debug, diagnose, and iterate.
 It identified that CD115 was the wrong marker, that its QA metric was flawed, and that NKp46 is dim in this panel, all without human input.
 That self-correcting capability, combined with better tooling, could make this production-viable.

 **Recommended next step**: Run the same experiment with (1) expected count ranges in the QA doc, (2) example gate plots, and (3) mixture model thresholding.
-We predict this would push exact-match accuracy above 70% and weighted F1 above 60%.
+I predict this would push exact-match accuracy above 70% and weighted F1 above 60%.

 ---